asp22/Borderlands2PS3ProfileEditor/README.md

 ![](/images/bar_stats.png)

 ## Acknowledgements
-Unknowingly, the following people help create this tool with their publicily available materials
+Unknowingly, the following people helped to create this tool with their publicily available materials
 - withmorten
 - protobuffers
 - swimmesberger